buildbot/buildbot/master/docs/developer/config.rst

     .. py:classmethod:: loadFromDict(config_dict, filename)

-        :param dict config_dict: The dictionary containg the configuration to load.
+        :param dict config_dict: The dictionary containing the configuration to load.
         :param string filename: The filename to use when reporting errors.
         :returns: new :py:class:`MasterConfig` instance